emerald-dao/beginner-cadence-course/chapter4.0/day4/README.md

     }
   }

-  // This is a resource interface that allows us too... you get the point. pub resource interface CollectionPublic {
+  // This is a resource interface that allows us to... you get the point. pub resource interface CollectionPublic {
     pub fun deposit(token: @NFT)
     pub fun getIDs(): [UInt64]